Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/The Mole King's Brides.md

 # ![[image135.png]]Ualichu, the Mole King

-*Minion: Guardian (motivation: to bar the way or protect his wives)*
+*Minion: [[Guardian]] (motivation: to bar the way or protect his wives)*

 Ualichu dwells in the Hidden City, attended by his Eyeless Brides.
 He rules over the primal direction Down.
 Wearing a cloak of human eyes and attended by giant mummies, Ualichu is a terrifying power of the Earth.
 With shining teeth and blackest flesh, his very presence is the weight of all the stone above and the absence of light.

 **Powers:**

 **Proclamation**: His word is Truth in a cosmic sense.
 What he says goes, literally.
-When you confront Ualichu with evidence of a broken proclamation, roll [[+Sharp]].
+When you confront Ualichu with evidence of a broken proclamation, roll +[[Sharp]].
 On any hit, the law-breaker is gravely weakened.
 On a 10+, the law-breaker is magically compelled to do one service for [[The Wronged]] party: they may not avoid or delay this penalty without painful (or even deadly) consequence.

 # Lindsay Awale